lpolerecky/LANS/README.md

 1. Install Matlab.

+    - LANS requires Matlab, version 2019b or newer (available from www.mathworks.com).
+Using the Matlab version 2019b is most recommended to ensure that all features of LANS work correctly.
-    - You will need the *core* Matlab and the following toolboxes: *image processing* and *statistics and machine learning*.
+    - When installing Matlab, you will need the *core* Matlab.
+Additionally, although Matlab comes with many *toolboxes*, you will only need these two: *image processing* and *statistics and machine learning*.
-    - Presently, LANS requires Matlab 2019b or newer.
-Using the version 2019b of Matlab is most recommended.
+    - You will need a license to install and run Matlab.
+It may be that your institution has a site-license, thus it is useful to check whether this is the case (e.g., your university may have one for all students and academic staff).

 2. Install LaTeX.

     - This software is required to enable export of graphical output as tagged PDF documents.
+This is a free software.
-    - Use one of the well-known LaTeX distributions for your operating system, e.g., *texlive* (Linux), *MikTeX* (Windows), *MacTex* (MacOS).
+    - To install LaTeX, use one of the well-known LaTeX distributions for your operating system, as described on [this website](https://www.latex-project.org/get/) (e.g., *texlive* for Linux, *MikTeX* for Windows, *MacTex* for MacOS; note that the on-line LaTeX service, such as Overleaf, is insufficient).
-    - What is essential to have installed and working are the following executables and packages:
+    - To correctly integrate LaTeX with LANS, you will need the following executables and packages installed and working:
         - executables: *epstopdf*, *pdflatex*
-        - LaTeX packages: *graphicx*, *geometry*, *hyperref*
+        - packages: *graphicx*, *geometry*, *hyperref*

 3. Install software for decompressing zip files.

-	- This software is required to enable loading of compressed datasets (`im.zip` files).
+	- This software is required to enable loading of compressed datasets (`im.zip` files) by LANS.
 This is a useful feature because `im.zip` files have roughly a 10-fold lower size than the original `im` files.
     - *7-Zip* (freeware) is recommended for Windows.
     - *unzip* is available by default on Linux and MacOS systems.